" Manis Tetradactyla "

 H51 x L31 x D33 in.

 The course of events seems then reversed.
 The cycle of life takes another turn and instead of disappearing, a new living being emerges from the pangolin’s scales.
-A powerful form springs out fragile porcelain shards.
-The spectator is faced with an unknown animal.
-Is it one of a kind?
-Are they several?
-Is it a threat?
+A powerful new form springs out fragile porcelain shards.
 The impression of strength and invasion is palpable.
-But the delicacy and fragility of porcelain soften this tension making the animal less disturbing than intriguing.
+But the delicacy and fragility of porcelain soften this tension.
 Strength and fragility are balanced to give life to a new form of harmony.